fastoch/Nest-Full-Course/TUTO.md

 In this section, we'll get rid of our fake users data (in users.service), and we're going to connect to an actual database through an **ORM** so we can fetch users data from that database.

+An ORM is a piece of software thatserves as a bridge between your application's backend and the database.

+we'll be using **Neon** for our database and **Prisma** for the ORM.
+- **Neon** is an open-source alternative to AWS Aurora or Google's Cloud SQL for **Postgres**
+- **Prisma** is an open-source ORM tool specifically designed for TypeScript and Node.js environments.